MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

 # Manage product entitlements from a service

-If you have a catalog of apps and add-ons (also known as in-app products or IAPs), you can use the *Windows Store collection API* and *Windows Store purchase API* to access entitlement information for these products from your services.
+If you have a catalog of apps and add-ons, you can use the *Windows Store collection API* and *Windows Store purchase API* to access entitlement information for these products from your services.
 An *entitlement* represents a customer's right to use an app or add-on that is published through the Windows Store.

 These APIs consist of REST methods that are designed to be used by developers with add-on catalogs that are supported by cross-platform services.
 These APIs enable you to do the following: